 Below are some established organisations that are already doing amazing things to improve the Earth through humanitarian or environmental initiatives and our expeditions directly or indirectly raise funds for.
 We love supporting these amazing initiatives so click below to check out what they are up too!

-Earth Trails is a proud supporter of The Wild Medic Project Inc (WMP), an Australian based not for profit project based in Agnes Water Queensland.
+Earth Trails is proud of its social initiative The Wild Medic Project (WMP), which brings funding and medical assistance to communities who experience difficulty in accessing primary health care.
 The Wild Medic Project’s vision is that the medical care available in Australia is both free and accessible to all peoples regardless of race, political situation, cultural background or geographical location.
 To find out more about the project or about how you too can help click the logo.

 Seven Women began in 2007 as a grass roots development project to create positive change for seven women who were found operating out of a tin shed and enduring harsh discrimination as a result of being disabled.
 Seven Women founder Stephanie Woollard first met these women and invested in training in the hope that gaining a skill would give them a means to earn an income.